Sue: Bob Baker. Why do I know that name?

-Sue: It’s the Honey Monster in a really bad mood.
-Or a really hairy ninja turtle.
+Sue: The Honey Monster is in a really bad mood.
+Or maybe it’s a hairy ninja turtle…

-Tryst accuses his assistant, Della, of conspiring with a dead expedition member to smuggle drugs onto the ship.
-She vehemently denies this and when Tryst shares his suspicions with the Doctor and Romana, they are appalled that he could even suggest such a thing.
+Tryst accuses his assistant, Della, of conspiring with a dead expedition member in order to smuggle drugs onto the ship.
+She vehemently denies this, and when Tryst shares his suspicions with the Doctor and Romana, they are appalled he could even suggest such a thing.

 Sue: Sing ‘em a song, Della!

 Me: That’s obscure, Sue, even for you.

 Sue: How camp?
 I wish Gary was here, he would love this.
 Oh, it’s Don from Coronation Street again.
 He’s been in Doctor Who before, he can’t keep away.
 Oh look, the end of his truncheon lights up.
 Seriously, how camp?

 Me: He makes the cop from The Village People look like Columbo.

 The Doctor escapes from the cops thanks to the oldest trick in the book.
 It’s so corny, Sue provides her very own comedy parp-parp soundtrack.
 In the same key as Dudley, of course.

 Sue: The blond guy in the spacesuit looks like he should be in Starlight Express.
 Does he become important later on, or does he just stand around bitching all the time?